 - pain and poor posture

-In severe cases, the following symptoms may occur:
+In severe cases, the following symptoms

 - difficulty walking and limited body movement